 IRA Contribution Rules

 There is a limit to the amount you can invest per year, so you should consider investing the maximum annual contribution limit.
 After all, once the money is invested, there’s no limit to how much it can grow.
 There are reports of IRAs in the hundreds of millions of dollars.

 These grew mainly out of stocks that grew or split and are a direct result of equity growth within the account.
 While there are no guarantees of your account’s growth, the golden rule of retirement planning still applies: the earlier you start, the better.

 The contribution limit for 2022 is $6,000 or $7,000 if you are 50 years old or over.
 A brokerage firm sets up the IRA for you, and a custodian manages it for you.
 Once the money is in your IRA, you can direct the custodian to make investments on your behalf, again with several restrictions.

-There are several different IRAs, with the most common being a traditional, Roth, and SEP IRA.
-There are a lot of similarities between them, but also some significant differences.
+There are several types of IRAs, with the most common being a traditional, Roth, and SEP IRA.
+There are numerous similarities between them, but also some significant differences.
 The one you choose depends on your current situation and future goals.

 What is a traditional IRA?